AliDariusKhan/sys-design/README.md

 # sys-design

-Hands-on system design practice.
-Each problem is a self-contained Jupyter notebook — schema, API, and test calls all in one place, no server required.
+Each problem is a self-contained Jupyter notebook.
+Therein you'll find the problem description and skeleton code where you'll implement the RESTful API and database schema.

 ## Problems